 Alternatively, if you have credit issues and a short-term cash crunch that doesn’t affect your operational costs, then consider applying for a merchant cash advance.
 Here are some of the benefits of a merchant cash advance (MCA) when you apply at SharpShooter Funding©:

-- Unlike a loan, an MCA doesn’t affect your credit score because it’s unregulated
+- Unlike funding, an MCA doesn’t affect your credit score because it’s unregulated

 - It’s based on your future sales and approved very quickly, even if your business is new

-- It’s a fixed price loan so interest won’t accumulate and get out of hand
+- It’s a fixed price funding so interest won’t accumulate and get out of hand

 - An MCA doesn’t require collateral, so your assets aren’t at risk